Contributed by Kinsey McMurtry, MPH

 Kinsey McMurtry, MPH, is formerly the Health Promotion Coordinator at the Gwinnett, Newton and Rockdale County Health Departments.
 The Gwinnett, Newton, & Rockdale County Health Departments work to protect and improve the health of our community by monitoring and preventing disease; promoting health and well-being; and preparing for disasters.
 For more information please visit the Health Department’s website at www.gnrhealth.com or call the Health Promotion Office at 678-442-6891.

-This blog post has been updated since it was originally published on November 16, 2016.
+This blog post has been updated annually since it was originally published on November 16, 2016.